 If you have no idea how to produce videos on your own then you can use services from fiverr.com to have different styles of video made for cheap.
 You don’t need more than 30 seconds of video which directs the viewer to the description where you would then have a link and a very helpful blurb about the information awaiting them on the article within the link.
 Do your best to entice people to click your link, they need a reason to go out of their way to visit your website when all they have to do is keep searching for what they want while on YouTube.
 They have all the information they could possibly need already at their fingertips so you really need to stick out and show them you have what they want and that they don’t need to look any further than your website.

 Never heard of it?
 I know, not many people reading this probably have but I assure you this is an excellent way to get the word out there about your new blog posts, boosting blog views.

 How this typically works is something like this.
 Find a directory of “blog carnivals” online, you can just use this link Right Here to google it for you.
 Once you have discovered some promising directories, or maybe even a few blog carnivals themselves, then you can start the process of signing up and submitting your stuff.
 Every carnival is different so be sure to figure out their posting schedule and submit you link accordingly.
 What these blog carnivals do is accept submissions from blogs related to their niche and create a directory for them.
-This is a good way to build links back to your blog for SEO, as well as drip-feed small amounts of traffic back to your articles directly.
+Check out How to Build Backlinks, as well as drip-feed small amounts of traffic back to your articles directly.
 Some directories are better than others but because they are always popping up and going away it’s impossible to share anything with you directly which is why the google search link has been provided for you just above… you’re going to have to do a bit of foot-work on your own to take advantage of this one.

 4th Step… Blog Directories